dwindaayu/dwindaayu/README.md

   Analyzing Youtubers Entertaiment category using python and matplotlib visualization.

 - **[Project 4: Social Media Sentiment Analysis API](https://github.com/dwindaayu/Social-Media-Sentiment-Analysis-API)**
-  Developing an API that takes a social media comments as input and returns the sentiment (positive, negative, or neutral) using deep learning models (CNN and LSTM).
+  Developing an API that takes a social media comments as input and returns the sentiment (positive, negative, or neutral) using deep learning models (MLP and LSTM).

 - **[Project 5: Social Media Comment Cleansing API](https://github.com/dwindaayu/Social-Media-Comment-Cleansing-API)**
   Built an API that cleanses and processes social media comments to enhance readability by removing noise like special characters, slang, and excessive punctuation.